UtrechtUniversity/MATLAB-on-HPC/Part-1-Windows10.md

 ## Step 3: Start working with Docker

-Start a Windows Command Prompt session by typing `cmd` in the windows start menu search field.
+Start a Windows Command Prompt session: first click the start button and then type `cmd`.

 For some background and basic functions of Windows Command Prompt see [Windows Command Line](https://www.computerhope.com/issues/chusedos.htm)